iver-wharf/rfcs/_published/0025-wharf-cmd-provisioning.md

 ### Component: wharf-cmd-worker

-- Go module path: `github.com/iver-wharf/wharf-cmd/pkg/cmd/run`
+- Go package path: `github.com/iver-wharf/wharf-cmd/pkg/cmd/run`
 - Subcommand: `wharf run ...`

 The work-horse of the wharf-cmd repository.
-Can be invoked from an end-user's local computer, or be created by wharf-cmd-provisioner when triggered via the wharf-api.
+Can be invoked as a standalone from an end-user's local computer where only the build is performed and no wharf-api or database is needed, or the wharf-cmd-worker be spawned by wharf-cmd-provisioner when triggered via the wharf-api in a full deployment of all Wharf's components in a Kubernetes cluster to gain the benefits of a web interface and cloud-hosted persistent storage of build history.
+See the comparison of the sequence diagrams in the [#Diagrams](#diagrams) section above.

 The wharf-cmd-worker is short-lived.
 An instance is created for a specific Wharf build, and is terminated once the build is complete.